 Raymond Moreno photo.
 No, that is not a fantastically detailed scale miniature of the Ferry Terminal.
 Photographer Raymond Moreno has scaled down one of San Francisco’s real-life streetcars using the tilt-shift photographic technique.
 Tilt-shift is an increasingly popular effect recently been featured in several ad campaigns and, as you can see, has the effect of turning real life into a scale model.
 “I am always on the look out for photo opportunities that might lend themselves to the tilt-shift treatment.… — Read More

-When Muni’s T-Third light rail line opened in 2007, we asked Market Street Railway’s historian, Phil Hoffman, to share his personal memories of the old Third Street streetcar operation, along with some history of the lines that ran there.
-On the old Islais Creek bridge, Market Street Railway Co. had to share one of its tracks with freight trains.
-San Francisco Public Library photo.
-Far from busy Third Street and its two streetcar lines, my childhood was spent in… — Read More
+When Muni’s T-Third light rail line opened in 2007, we asked Market Street Railway’s historian, Phil Hoffman, to share his childhood memories of the old Third Street streetcar operation, along with some history of the lines that ran there.
+By Philip Hoffman (1930-2011) Far from busy Third Street and its two streetcar lines, my childhood was spent in a quiet section of Cow Hollow which was “Dinky territory”, with center-door Municipal Railway E-line cars and the Market Street Railway Co.… — Read More

 Eighty-four years after the Declaration of Independence was, er, declared on July 4, 1776, the first street railway on the Pacific Coast opened.
 It was an odd-looking railroad-type coach, powered by steam, running from Third and Market (pictured below) to 16th and Valencia.
 By 1867, the noisy steam engine aroused enough neighbors’ ire to be replaced by horsecars.
 (Guess they preferred the manure.)
 Cable cars took over as the predominant Market Street transit in 1883, succeeded by electric streetcars in… — Read More

 Comments Off on America 234, Market Street Rail 150